sudeep71/RNA_Seq_Tutorial/docs/06_trimming.rst

 -l, length of read

-Let's see if the file was made?
+Let's see if the files were made?

 type